septianpujis/comm-pare/README.md

 # comm-pare

-comm-pare is a chrome extension from comparing web pages with pasted image from clipboard.
+comm-pare is a chrome extension for comparing web pages with pasted image from clipboard.

 ## feature